 Amazon EBS is a persistent storage device that can be attached to a single EC2 instance to be used as a file system for databases and storage.

 Amazon EFS is a managed, scalable network file system that can be shared across multiple Amazon EC2 instances.

 Amazon RDS makes it easy to provision a managed database instance in the cloud.
 At the time of writing the following database engines were available.

 Read replication can be part of your disaster recovery plan.
 You can promote a read replica if the source database instance fails.

 Auto Scaling launches and terminates Amazon EC2 instances automatically according to user-defined policies.
 You can use Auto Scaling to maintain a fleet of AWS EC2 instances that can adjust to any presented load.
 You can also use Auto Scaling to bring up multiple instances in a group at one time.

 Each data point has a time stamp and a unit of measure.
 When you request statistics, the returned data stream is identified by namespace, metric name, dimension, and the unit.

-AWS WAF protects web applications from attacks by filtering traffic based on rules that you create.
+AWS Web Application Firewall (WAF) protects web applications from attacks by filtering traffic based on rules that you create.